On 3rd March, the Chancellor delivered the 2021 budget. Here’s our summary of the key measures impacting small limited companies.

 b.
 Companies with profits of up to £50,000 will still pay 19% corporation tax.

 c.
-Companies with profits between £50k and £250k will pay 25%, but will have marginal relief, meaning that the effective tax rate that they pay will be somewhere between 19% and 25%.
+Companies with profits between £50k and £250k will pay 25%, but will have marginal relief, meaning that the effective tax rate that they pay will be somewhere between 19% and 25%. - Losses: there’s a temporary extension to the loss carryback period, with companies being able to carry back losses for 3 years rather than the usual 1 year.

 a.
 This relates to company accounting periods ending in the period 1st April 2020 to 31 March 2022.